 These additional terms apply where Customer is using Global Relay Archive Services.

-6. THIRD PARTY NETWORKS
+6. THIRD PARTY PLATFORMS

-7.2.
+7.3.
 Suspicious Activity.
-Notwithstanding any other provisions of the Agreement, Global Relay reserves the right, in the event of a reasonable detection or perceived detection of suspicious activity or other security issues whatsoever, including an incident that impacts internet security infrastructure or transmissions in a manner which may cause security risk to Global Relay, Customer, or Archived Data, to temporarily suspend Customer’s access to any of the Services as is necessary.
+Notwithstanding any other provisions of the Agreement, Global Relay reserves the right, in the event of a reasonable detection or perceived detection of suspicious activity or other security issues whatsoever, including an incident that impacts internet security infrastructure or transmissions in a manner which may cause security or performance risk to Global Relay, Customer, or Archived Data, to temporarily suspend Customer’s access to any of the Services as is necessary.
 During any such suspension, Global Relay will use commercially reasonable efforts to resolve and mitigate the risk and resume Customer's use of the Services and access to the Archived Data as soon as possible and to ensure the integrity of the Archived Data.
 Any such suspensions will only be in effect during and no longer than a period equal to the time necessary to eliminate risk to Global Relay Services and the Archived Data.

 8. CONFIDENTIALITY AND NON-DISCLOSURE

 8.1.
 Protection of Confidential Information.
-The parties to the Agreement shall not use any Confidential Information (which term shall include Archived Data and Personal Data) of the other party for its own benefit or for any purpose other than to fulfill its respective obligations under the Agreement.
+The parties to the Agreement shall not use any Confidential Information (which term includes Archived Data and Personal Data) of the other party for its own benefit or for any purpose other than to fulfill its respective obligations under the Agreement.
 Each party agrees to receive and preserve such Confidential Information as proprietary and confidential information, exercising the same degree of care a reasonable and careful person would exercise with its own confidential information, and in no case will it use less than commercially reasonable efforts consistent with the standards of practice in the industry to prevent unauthorized access to and disclosure of the other party’s Confidential Information.
 The parties further agree that neither will make Confidential Information of the other party available in any form to, or for the use or benefit of, any Person except as provided in the Agreement, and that neither will use any Confidential Information of the other, or the Services, to compete with the other party in its business.

-8.2.1.
-Non-Disclosure.
+8.2.
+Non-Disclosure Obligations.
 Neither party shall disclose the Confidential Information of the other party to any Person except:

 (a) to its employees and non-employee representatives who need to know the information to fulfill its respective obligations under the Agreement or in connection with the Services, and are bound by confidentiality obligations no less protective than those in the Agreement;